JB060/hangman/README.md

 ## Deployment
 There were many steps to deploying this project to Heroku:

-1. If I had installed any packages to Gitpod, I would need to add then to a list of requirements.
+1. If I had installed any packages to Gitpod, I would need to add them to a list of requirements.
 - To do this I would have typed pip3 freeze > requirements.txt and hit enter, this would update the requirements.txt file.
 - I'd need to commit and push this to Github.
 - Heroku will use this list to install the dependencies into the application before the project is run.
 - However, I didn't need to do this as I had no packages installed.
-2. I went over to my Heroku dashboard and clicked on 'create a new app'.
+2. I went over to my Heroku dashboard and clicked on 'Create a new app'.
-3. I chose a name for my app; every app must have a unique name so I couldn't call it hangman as this was already taken so I went for hang-the-guy.
+3. I chose a name for my app; every app must have a unique name so I couldn't call it Hangman as this was already taken so I went for hang-the-guy.
-4. Selected my region and clicked create app.
+4. Select my region and click Create an app.
 5. I then went to the tab at the top of the page and clicked on settings.
-6. Some apps will include sensitive data in the gitpod workspace that isn't in the github repository because it has been deliberately protected in the gitnore.file.
+6. Some apps will include sensitive data in the gitpod workspace that isn't in the GitHub repository because it has been deliberately protected in the gitnore. file.
 I didn't have any sensitive data to protect but if I had done, I would have needed to create a config var to allow Heroku access to this data.
  - To do this, I would have clicked reveal config vars.
  - Filled in the key for example: CREDS
- - Then copy and pasted the contents of that 'CREDS' file into the value field and clicked add.
+ - Then copy and paste the contents of that 'CREDS' file into the value field and click add.
-7. I added the buildpacks needed by clicking on the buildpack button.
+7. I added the build packs needed by clicking on the build pack button.
- - Here I selected python and pressed save changes.
+ - Here I selected Python and pressed save changes.
  - Then repeated the same process but selected nodejs this time.
- - making sure it was done in that order with python at the top and nodejs under.
+ - making sure it was done in that order with Python at the top and nodejs under.
 8. I scrolled back up to the tab at the top and clicked deploy.
-9. I selected github as the deployment method and clicked connect to github.
+9. I selected GitHub as the deployment method and clicked connect to GitHub.
-10. Once this is selected, I then searched for my github repository name, and connected to the correct repository.
+10. Once this is selected, I then searched for my GitHub repository name and connected to the correct repository.
 11. Then I scrolled down, here there were two options.
- - The first option being to enable automatic deployment, which means that Heroku will rebuild the app every time I pushed a change to github.
+ - The first option is to enable automatic deployment, which means that Heroku will rebuild the app every time I push a change to Git Hub.
- - The other option being to manually deploy, which is the choice I went for with this project.
+ - The other option is to manually deploy, which is the choice I went for with this project.
-12. When all the code is received from github there is a view button that it a link to the running app, I clicked this to make sure everything was running as expected.
+12. When all the code is received from GitHub there is a view button that a links to the running app, I clicked this to make sure everything was running as expected.

 ### Manual Testing